rpng/calc/DeepLCD/README.md

 where mem/live dir are directories containing images to use in the test.
 For example, if you have two directories for left/right stereo pairs, you can throw those in the arguments.
 GPU_ID defaults to -1, which means use the CPU, but just use the number of the desired GPU to run it on that device.

+## Online ROS Demo
+See the README under online-demo_ws to see how to run the online (real-time) demo!